notsaad/notsaad/README.md

-Computer Science Student at the University of Ottawa, previously interned at Tesla, Nokia, Diffraction Limited.
+Computer Science Student at the University of Ottawa.
+Previously interned at Tesla, Nokia, Diffraction Limited.

 Currently:
 - random projects